-Assisted living facilities cater to both retired seniors capable of living independently with minimal need for supervision, or seniors whose families are looking to ensure that their aging loved ones are looked after and tended to as needed.
+Assisted living facilities cater to both retired seniors capable of living independently with minimal need for supervision, or seniors who need help with day to day activities like walking, bathing, dressing, going to the bathroom, and medication management.

-To help you make the right decision, we have listed down some tips in this Assisted Living Tour Checklist for you to consider and to guide you in choosing the best facility.
+To help you make the right decision, we have listed down some tips in this Assisted Living Tour Checklist to guide you in choosing the best facility for your loved one.